Wipeout (video game series): Development

 All games in the Wipeout franchise, except for Wipeout Merge, were developed by Studio Liverpool.
-The conceptualisation of Wipeout revolved around Psygnosis designer Nick Burcombe's idea of creating a racing game using the same types of anti-gravity vehicles from his experience with Powerdrome, a title first released on the Atari ST in 1988.
-The game's futuristic vehicle designs were based on Matrix Marauders, a 1994 Amiga 3D grid-based strategy game whose concept was developed by fellow Psygnosis employee Jim Bowers.
-The name "Wipeout" was decided upon during a pub conversation, and was inspired by the instrumental song "Wipe Out" by The Surfaris.
+The conceptualisation of Wipeout revolved around Psygnosis designer Nick Burcombe's idea of creating a racing game using the same types of anti-gravity vehicles featured in Powerdrome, a title first released on the Atari ST in 1988.
+The game's futuristic vehicle designs were influenced by Matrix Marauders, a 1994 Amiga 3D racing game conceptualised by fellow Psygnosis employee Jim Bowers.
+The name "Wipeout" was decided upon during a pub conversation and was inspired by the instrumental song "Wipe Out" by The Surfaris.

-After the beta version of Wipeout appeared in the cult film Hackers, Sony expressed interest in Psygnosis on the basis of the "impressive work" they had produced with 3D graphics.
-In September 1995, Sony purchased the Liverpool-based company outright.
-Subsequent development of Wipeout 2097 spanned seven months, and a nightclub tour in conjunction with Red Bull was set up in order to help advertise the game.
-The game's art, in-game branding, and packaging were made by Sheffield-based The Designers Republic.
+After the beta version of Wipeout appeared in the cult film Hackers, Sony expressed interest in Psygnosis due to the "impressive work" the studio had produced with 3D graphics.
+In September 1995, Sony acquired the Liverpool-based company outright.
+The inclusion of a licensed soundtrack featuring big beat-infused electronic music, including artists like Leftfield, The Chemical Brothers, and Orbital, became a defining feature of the Wipeout series.
+This musical approach was inspired by designer Nick Burcombe's experience of playing Super Mario Kart while listening to tracks by The Prodigy, which led him to envision a racing game that captured the energy and attitude of 1990s electronic music culture.

+Subsequent development of Wipeout 2097 spanned seven months, and a nightclub tour in conjunction with Red Bull was set up to advertise the game.
+The game's art, in-game branding, and packaging were made by Sheffield-based The Designers Republic, contributing to its distinctive style.

 For the development of Wipeout 3, Psygnosis once again hired The Designers Republic to assist in development.
-Lead artist Nicky Westcott wanted to make the game to look like a "believable future" in order to retain a believable sensibility.
-Wipeout 3 was also the first game to benefit from the PlayStation's analogue sticks, which were used to offer smoother control of the player's craft.
+Lead artist Nicky Westcott wanted to make the game look like a "believable future" to retain a realistic sensibility.
+Wipeout 3 also featured a curated electronic soundtrack to complement its style, further cementing the franchise's reputation for integrating music and gameplay.
+It was also the first game to benefit from the PlayStation's analogue sticks, which were used to offer smoother control of the player's craft.